Garvan-Data-Science-Platform/hpci/README.md

   - privatekey - *local filepath for ssh private key*
   - script     - *local filepath of `.pbs` script to accomany the `qsub` command*
   - logFile    - *remote filepath of logfile produced by `.pbs` script to copy back to local system*

+## Testing in CI

+Integration tests are run against a version of OpenPBS dockerised along with an openssh server.
+The code for building the docker image (and associated scripts) are in the `ci` directory.
+It is tricky to build this image on aarch64-darwin as building the docker image involves compiling OpenPBS from source.

+The `.github/workflows/build-pbs.yml` workflow file builds the image in ci (only if there has been a change to code in the `ci` directory, or the `build-pbs.yml` workflow file) and pushes the image to a GCP artifact registry.
+The `.github/workflows/build-test.yml` builds a fully statically linked version of `hpci`, pulls the test docker image, and runs the new `hpci` binary to connect to the OpenPBS docker container and run a basic job submission.

+## Testing locally

+The `makefile` has convenience commands for local testing.
+A summary of commands can be accessed using `make help`.

+For typical development and testing on an aarch64-darwin machine run:
+- ` gcloud auth login --project [GCP_PROJECT_NAME]`
+- ` gcloud auth configure-docker [GCP_REGION]-docker.pkg.dev/[GCP_PROJECT_NAME]/docker`
+- `make PROJECT=[GCP_PROJECT_NAME] pull` to pull docker image
+- `make PROJECT=[GCP_PROJECT_NAME] run` to run OpenPBS docker container
+- In a seperate terminal run `ls app/*.hs | entr make test` to recompile and run tests eachtime `hpci` haskell files are saved (requires installing [entr](https://github.com/eradman/entr))
+- `make stop` to stop (and automatically remove) docker container when finished